FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 individuals who engage in anti-social behaviour.

-Ms Duke asked members of the SPC to bring any issues of ASB from HAP tenants to her attention.--- A discussion took place and the main points were:
+Ms Duke asked members of the SPC to bring any issues of ASB from HAP tenants to her attention.
+---
+A discussion took place and the main points were:

 